 One way to find inspiration is to borrow writing techniques from other fields.
-When you look at the techniques of writers in Advertising, Journalism, Hollywood and User Experience, you can find inspiration.
+You can find inspiration when you look at the methods of writers in Advertising, Journalism, Hollywood, and User Experience.
+The aim is to find a technique that works and then adapt it to meet your needs.

 Strategies from Advertising